haiku/website/content/blog/zhihong/2022-05-30_[gsoc_2022]_arm_port_and_device_tree_support.md

 # Project

-The project actually has three goals: run Haiku on ARM, device tree support and mass storage device driver based on device tree.
+The project actually has three goals: run Haiku on ARM(qemu-system-arm), device tree support and mass storage device driver based on device tree.

 - ARM port

     This work will be done soon, I just need to do some testing and fix bugs along the way.

+    Hardware testing will begin after all work is done.

 - Device tree support